laurcarter/python-challenge-1/README.md

 In this project, I designed an interactive ordering system for a food truck menu.
 This system allows customers to place orders, stores their order details, and prints a receipt with the total price of all items ordered.

+The program will first ask you to select a menu category by entering the corresponding number.
+After selecting a category, you will be prompted to choose an item from the displayed sub-menu by entering the item number.
+Enter the quantity of the item you wish to order.
+If you enter an invalid quantity, it will default to 1.
+The program will ask if you want to keep ordering; enter Y for yes or N for no. Once you decide to stop ordering, the program will print a receipt showing all the items ordered, their prices, quantities, and the total cost.

 ## Code Source Acknowledgement

 This project was completed with the assistance of tutor support.